 Prior to enrolling in a Master of Public Administration (MPA) program students must demonstrate proficiency in (i) English Language (as per Admission Requirements) and (ii) basic statistics and research methods.
-The basic statistics and research methods requirements can be met by passing an undergraduate university level subject in statistics and/or research methods.

-All New Students admitted to the MPA program will also be required to take the Foundation Course for Research Methods in Public Policy (ASM001) during their first semester of academic study. program students must demonstrate proficiency in basic statistics and research methods.
-These requirements can be met by passing an undergraduate university level subject in statistics and/or research methods.
-All new Students will be required to take the (ASM001) Foundation Course for Research Methods in Public Policy during their first semester of academic study.
+All New Students admitted to the MPA program will be required to take the Foundation Course for Research Methods in Public Policy (ASM001) during their first semester of academic study.
 This foundation course is considered a "not for credit" Module but will appear on the student's Academic Transcript.

-The aim of the MBRSG induction activities is to introduce students to the range of services that are available to postgraduate students, as well as to provide them with essential information about registration and enrollment.
+The aim of the MBRSG Orientation Session is to introduce students to the range of services that are available to postgraduate students, as well as to provide them with essential information about registration and enrollment.
 It is also an opportunity for students to get acquainted with each other.
 During these sessions, faculty members will guide you through essential knowledge and skills to enhance your progression through the programs.

 We propose that induction will answer many of the questions that students may have about what being a postgraduate student at MBRSG.
-The Induction course (see Table 25 on the following page) will be delivered over one extended weekend, prior to the commencement of the first semester of study.
+The Orientation Session will be delivered the weekend prior to the commencement of the first semester of study.
 All new postgraduate students are required to attend.